 - Members of a multi-member LLC or partnership: An LLC or partnership issues a Schedule K-1 (Form 1065) to its members.
 Then, the member files a Schedule E along with Form 1040.

 Get help with self-employed taxes

 As we mentioned earlier, self-employed taxes are generally more involved than that of a traditional W-2 employee.
 So, take the pressure off of yourself and let us help.
-Get back to what you love and let us guide you with your self-employment taxes, bookkeeping, and payroll needs.
+Get back to what you love and let us guide you with your self-employment taxes, bookkeeping, payroll, and business registration needs.